marknagelberg/search-relevance/readme.md

 Are there repeated query/title combinations?
 If so, it seems that any time we encounter a known query/title combination in test set, we should just assign it the rating seen already.
 Check to see whether this is the case and also check the variation in ratings among common query/title combos.

+Try to incorporate relevance variance - perhaps for each query, insert the average relevance variance.

 Got the following results to test what happens when leaving out variables:
 Score: 0.643129109937